kkdv/Upm/README.md

 DB_USER_PWD="userid:token"
 ```

-## OR install and use MongDB locally
+## OR install and use MongoDB locally

 ```
 brew update